 2005-2010 One Circle Foundation.
 Ceres completed multiple projects including analysis of national data, a national program evaluation, and an evaluation of a local site funded by Title II.
 The Girls Circle evaluation packet was developed by Ceres and includes a wide range of youth well-being measures that are grounded in the 40 developmental assets developed by the Search Institute.

-As with exclusionary school discipline, youth of color, including lesbian, gay, bisexual, questioning, gender nonconforming, and transgender youth of color, experience disproportionate arrest and incarceration rates.
-Ceres works with justice stakeholders to build bridges to success.
-The following project provides an example:
+People of color, including lesbian, gay, bisexual, questioning, gender nonconforming, and transgender people of color and immigrants, experience disproportionate arrest, detention, and incarceration rates.
+Ceres works with stakeholders to build alternatives to incarceration.
+The following projects provide examples:

-2017 Central Region of California SOGIE Data Collection Project.
-Dr. Irvine is working with twelve justice systems in the Central Region of California to collect sexual orientation, gender identity, and gender expression (SOGIE) data.
-We will then conduct data analysis that provides information that will be used to improve outcomes for youth.
+2018-2019 SOGIE Data Collection Project.
+Dr. Irvine is working with five justice systems across the country to collect sexual orientation, gender identity, and gender expression (SOGIE) data.
+We will then conduct data analysis that provides information that will be used to improve school and developmental outcomes for youth.